arisGio/web-component-menu/README.md

 Experimenting with web components by creating a custom hamburger to X menu element.

+# Disclaimer

+No AI usage.
+Just plain logic and some googling.

 # References

 1. [Using CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Cascading_variables/Using_custom_properties)